About The Course

 Students are able to develop practical skills in livestock husbandry and gain underpinning knowledge of crop-related topics.
 Students will work with a range of livestock animals both onsite and offsite at other farms and businesses.
 The courses also provide an opportunity for students to develop employability skills alongside gaining confidence in becoming independent learners.

 This course is delivered predominantly through theory lessons, some practical work, group seminars and internal and external professional development (industry/work placement).
 You will also have individual tutorials with your Course Manager on a regular basis in order to monitor and track your progress.

-At interview, we will require evidence of your interest and passion for agriculture and in developing a career working with livestock, crops or machinery.
-We also recommend that you attend one of our taster days that we run across the year to get further insight into what the course will involve.
+At the interview, we will require evidence of your interest and passion for agriculture and in developing a career working with livestock, crops or machinery.

 Progression can be on to further study (subject to meeting specified entry requirements) into higher education studying subjects such as Agriculture, Applied Farm Management & Rural Land Management.
 We have had learners attend Harper Adams University, Royal Agricultural University and Aberystwyth University, an Apprenticeship programme or a career within the Agriculture industry.
-Careers after level 3 can include:

 - Assistant herdsperson

 - Machinery operator